How to Remove Gel Nails at Home

 Improper removal can definitely cause nail damage, ouch!
 That’s why we suggest adding your favorite nail strengthener like OPI Nail Envy as a final step to ensure your nails stay as healthy as possible...until we can all get back into our favorite salons.

 If you don’t have access to acetone nail polish remover, we have an alternative solution that can work in the interim.
-While we don’t recommend this as an everyday technique because it can thin your nails, what you can do is grab a medium-grit nail file to remove the shine and the color layers.
+While we don’t recommend this as an everyday technique because it can thin your nails, what you can do is grab a medium-grit nail file to remove the shine and the colour layers.
 Once you’ve reached the base coat, switch over to a buffer to smooth everything out.
 Remove any dust with a manicuring brush and wipe away with alcohol and a cotton pad.
 Be sure to bring moisture back into your nails with cuticle oil as a final step.

 Have questions or want to show off your expertise?
 Reach out and thank OPI Educator Sigourney Nunez (@nailartbysig) by following her on Instagram for more tips and inspirational nail art.